Nishmithraj/StockMarket_stuff/README.md

 **Note:** Needs the PATH to chromedriver.exe to be edited in the code

 The chromedriver can be downloaded as per the version of the chrome installed on your system here: https://chromedriver.chromium.org/downloads

+***Using API*** : Use Nse API to fetch the ltp, maynot be real-time during market hours, but does not require chromedriver.